Otard95/debian-i3/README.md

 Now we setup all the core stuff.
 Run `./setup-core.sh`

-A reboot is required at this point.
+A reboot is recomended at this point.
-After you can optionally use the `./install-brave.sh` script to install brave-browser.
+After you can optionally use the `./additional.sh` script to select some extra stuff  to install.